cscutcher/cscutcher.github.io.pelican/content/Blog/how_i_built_this_site.md

 I also modified the theme to include this link at the bottom of each page and article for easy access.

-This works pretty well apart from the fact that it cant yet cope with more than one page/article being added per commit.
-I haven't yet worked out a way around this!

 At the moment this new plugin (and the modifications to filetime_from_git) are only on [a branch of my private fork of pelican-plugins](https://github.com/cscutcher/pelican-plugins/tree/permalinks).